developingAlex/lakedisappointment/README.md

     Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6InVzZXIxQG1haWwuY29tIiwiaWF0IjoxNTEyNjk0NjY1LCJleHAiOjE1MTMyOTk0NjUsInN1YiI6IjVhMjhkOWI2M2EwYmVhM2U4ZGUzZjljZiJ9.eCTl5CxCWaSYoHwipnmrcZ6fQf2jAvNaVUuDpE8eU6o
     ```

-1. Now as it is, the response for the wishlist is just an array of product ids. but it would be nicer if it responded with the actual products.
+1. Now as it is, the response for the wishlist is just an array of product ids.
+But it would be nicer if it responded with the actual products.

-    We can make that happen easily with the populate method, inserted into our get wishlist router code:
+    We can make that happen easily with the populate method, inserted into our GET wishlist router code:

     ```javascript
     router.get('/wishlist', requireJWT, (req, res) => {